 Preventive dentistry requires participation from your child, our dental team, and you.
-The goal of preventive dentistry is to prevent the development of cavities and gum disease through routine cleanings, check-ups, and dental education from our office.
-A healthy mouth helps foster a happy and healthy child.
+The goal of preventive dentistry is to prevent the development of cavities and gum disease through routine cleanings, checkups, and dental education from our office.
+A healthy mouth helps to foster a happy and healthy child.

-In addition to the dental exam and cleaning, we will look at your child’s risk for cavities, discuss the prevention of dental injuries, address concerns (if any) about oral habits, encourage mouthguard use, and monitor your child's dental growth and development.
+In addition to the dental exam and cleaning, we will look at your child’s risk for cavities, discuss the prevention of dental injuries, address concerns (if any) about oral habits, encourage mouthguard use, and monitor your son or daughter’s dental growth and development.

 Care of Your Child’s Teeth

-A parent should be brushing their child’s teeth up to 7 years old.
-Allow your child to brush their own teeth, but it’s very important to brush their teeth after they brush to ensure their teeth are cleaned properly.
-A great measure of your child’s manual dexterity is whether they can tie their shoes or not!
-If they can tie their shoes, we can discuss the transition of your child brushing their teeth all by themselves with your supervision.
+A parent should be brushing the child’s teeth up to 7 years old.
+Allow your youngster to brush his or her own teeth, but it’s essential to brush their teeth after they have brushed to ensure their teeth are cleaned properly.
+A great way to measure your child’s manual dexterity is whether her or she can tie shoes or not!
+If your child can tie their own shoes, we can discuss the transition to brushing their teeth all by themselves with your supervision.